osherai/shadcn-rails/app/views/documentation/installation.html.md

 @tailwind utilities;
 ```

-#### shadcn.tailwind.js
+#### shadcn.tailwind configuration

-The installation also should have added a `config/shadcn.tailwind.js` file to your application.
-This
+The installation also should have added a `config/shadcn.tailwind.*` file to your application.
+The
-file is required to be included in your `tailwind.config.js` file.
-The best way to include it is to
-`require` it in your `tailwind.config.js` file and expand the configuration settings.
-This is what a
-newly setup `tailwind.config.js` file should look like after the inclusion of the
-`shadcn.tailwind.js` settings.
+extension matches the Tailwind config that already exists in your project (`tailwind.config.js`,
+`tailwind.config.ts`, etc.).
+Make sure to import it in that config.

+If you are using a CommonJS config (`tailwind.config.js` / `.cjs`):

 ```js
 const defaultTheme = require("tailwindcss/defaultTheme");